SchedMD/slurm-gcp/README.md

    With preemptible_bursting on, when a node is found preempted, or stopped, the slurm-gcp sync script will mark the node as "down" and will attempt to restart the node.
-If there were any batch jobs on the preempted node, they will be requeued -- interatcive (e.g. srun, salloc) jobs can't be requeued.
+If there were any batch jobs on the preempted node, they will be requeued -- interactive (e.g. srun, salloc) jobs can't be requeued.

 ## Bursting out from on-premise cluster